13 Incredible NYC Christmas Photo Spots You Can’t Miss

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-Planning to visit a handful of attractions?
-You can save a lot of money by purchasing a New York City Explorer Pass!
-You can choose from over 90 attractions and you can also customize your card to include 2-10 attractions so it’s really flexible.
+If you’re planning to visit more attractions, you can save a lot of money by purchasing a New York City Explorer Pass.
+You can choose from over 90 attractions and you can also customize your card to include 2-10 attractions.

 13 Best NYC Christmas Photo Spots